General entry requirements

 Year Two: In year two the statistics, economics and OR are developed further, and there is a wide range of optional modules.

-At the end of year two, you finalise your choice between the three-year MORSE degree and the four-year MMORSE (the latter requiring you averaged of atleast 60% and took the module ST221 on linear statistical modelling).
+At the end of year two, you finalise your choice between the three-year MORSE degree and the four-year MMORSE (the latter requiring you averaged of at least 60%.

 Final years: The third year includes compulsory modules on advanced probability, statistical modelling, and financial mathematics.
 The fourth (final) year of MMORSE offers many modules in probability, statistics, economics, operational research and financial mathematics, and you also choose a masters-level dissertation topic from one of these areas.

 Introduction to Quantitative Economics

 The focus of this module is mainly on economic theory but "real world" applications of relevant theories will also be examined, subject to time limitations.
 The module covers aspects of microeconomics and macroeconomics.
 Microeconomics is concerned with the economic behaviour of individual consumers and producing firms, and their interaction in markets for goods, services and factors of production.
 Macroeconomics, on the other hand, is concerned with aggregate economic variables or the workings of the national economy as a whole such as Gross Domestic Product, unemployment, inflation and interest rates, and with government economic policies to influence these variables.